luoq4/codinginterview/InterviewSuggestions.md

  - Concept:  Know the mechanism and Time/Space compliexity
  - Use Case: Know why and when to use
  - Implementation: Be able to code the implementation for solving a (Easy/Medium/Jard based on LeetCode classification) question

+If you can match this requirement with good communication skill you will be able to pass most tech companies' full time position interview.

 ##### Basic
 |              Topics             | Concept | Use Case | Implementation |